forabi/nautilus-kdeconnect/README.md

 nautilus-kdeconnect
 ====================
-Nautilus extension for sending files to devices connected via KDEConnect.
+Nautilus extension for sending files to devices connected via KDE Connect.

 KDE Connect is a service that connects your Android device with your Linux PC via Wi-Fi, enabling many features like shared clipboard, notification syncing, file sharing and media playback control.
 This extension provides file sharing support in Nautilus via context menu (right-click menu).